-This beautiful gold-tipped series of buildings is over 200 years old, and perhaps Bangkok's most famous destination.
-Yes, it can feel like a tourist trap, but the complex's history and grandeur is palpable: since 1782, it has been the official residence of the Kings of Siam (and later Thailand).
+Yes, it can feel like a tourist trap at times, but the complex's vast history and gold-dripping grandeur is palpable: since 1782, it has been the official residence of the Kings of Siam (and later Thailand).

-While you're there, don't miss the Emerald Buddha and nearby Wat Pho, which is home to the largest reclining Buddha in Thailand.
+While you're exploring the Grand Palace, don't miss the Emerald Buddha and nearby Wat Pho, which is home to the largest reclining Buddha in Thailand.
 Another must see is Wat Arun, the Temple of Dawn, which is stunning from a distance and intriguing close up, with its mosaic detailing, as you climb to the top.
-Make sure you follow our 7 etiquette tips for travelling in Thailand, to ensure you don't offend local customs.

-At night, the Grand Palace is illuminated, and although you'll likely still encounter the crowds, it's a very romantic experience.
+Sunset is a particularly attractive, if busy, time to admire the palace.
+As the sky darkens, the Grand Palace is illuminated, and although you'll likely still encounter the crowds even into the night, it's a very romantic experience.

-The point where the Mekong River meets the Ruak River is known locally as Sop Ruak, but to the rest of the world it's the Golden Triangle: the point at which Burma/Myanmar, Laos and Thailand meet.
+The point where the Mekong River meets the Ruak River is known locally as Sop Ruak, but to the rest of the world it's the Golden Triangle: the point at which Myanmar (Burma), Laos and Thailand meet.

-This used to be a prolific opium-growing area; the exhibitions at the Hall of Opium, in Golden Triangle Park, offer a good introduction to the local history and effects of the industry, as well as the potency of the drug.
+Sop Ruak was once known as a prolific opium-growing area, and the exhibitions at the Hall of Opium in Golden Triangle Park, offer a solid introduction to the local history and effects of the industry, as well as the potency of the drug.

-Fortunately, there are plenty of good ele experiences out there too.
+Fortunately, there are plenty of good ele' experiences out there.
 The Elephant Nature Park rehabilitates rescue elephants, and your visit helps their work.
 To combine your elephant experience with luxury accommodation, try the award-winning Elephant Hills; a comfortable tented camp, with opportunities to interact with the animals.

 The calm sea and clear conditions are perfect for kayaking, too.
 It's a great way to explore the islands without the masses on tourist boats or passenger ferries, and take the experience at your own pace.
 The coastlines of Koh Phan Ngan, Koh Tao and Koh Samui in the Gulf of Thailand are particularly picturesque.

 It's the iconic photo shot: the floating market, with rickety wooden boats piled high with colourful local produce.
-Pick a market, and arrive early to avoid crowds and bag the best bargains.
-Don’t forget your camera – these markets are very colourful.
+You're spoiled for choice across Thailand, so simply pick your market, and arrive early to avoid the crowds and bag the best bargains.

-Taling Chan Weekend Floating Market, Bangkok: Only recently discovered by tourists, this market is entirely authentic and frequented by locals.
-Try a range of Thai fruits including custard apples, yellow longan and the pungent durian.
+Taling Chan Weekend Floating Market in Bangkok has only fairly recently been discovered by tourists.
+To this day, it's still very authentic and frequented by the locals.
+While you're there, you must try a range of Thai fruits including custard apples, yellow longan and the pungent durian.

-Thailand boasts diverse landscapes, and its national parks are renowned for their beauty and scale.
+Thailand's national parks are revered for their beauty and scale.
 You'll also find UNESCO World Heritage Sites, and superb hiking and biking trails in plenty of spots.

 Our favourite national parks include: Doi Inthanon National Park (home to Thailand’s highest peak); Khao Yai National Park (considered to be one of Asia’s largest monsoon forests and a UNESCO World Heritage Site); Sai Yok National Park (with several waterfalls, caves and rare animals to discover); Khao Sok National Park (considered the finest in southern Thailand).

-There are a variety of shops and local markets throughout the north and north-east that specialise in local handicrafts, wooden carvings, silverware, silks, pottery and furniture.
-Korat and Khao Yao in Nakhon Ratchasima has a popular night market, too.
+Whether you're in a large city or a smaller village, northern Thai markets and shops often specialise in local handicrafts, wooden carvings, silverware, silks, pottery and furniture.
+Korat in Nakhon Ratchasima has a popular night market, too.